typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/consistent-type-exports.md

 - If you are using a TypeScript version less than 3.8, then you will not be able to use this rule as type exports are not supported.
 - If you specifically want to use both export kinds for stylistic reasons, you can disable this rule.
+- Re-exporting a type when the '--isolatedModules' flag is provided requires using 'export type'.

 ## Attributes